WillCodeForCats/tekmar-packetserv/tekmar_packetserv/README.md

 # Tekmar Packet Server

-This is a Home Assistant Add-On used by the [Tekmar Gateway 482 Integration](https://github.com/WillCodeForCats/tekmar-482) to communicate with your Tekmar networked thermostats, setpoint controls, and snow melting controls.
+This is a Home Assistant App used by the [Tekmar Gateway 482 Integration](https://github.com/WillCodeForCats/tekmar-482) to communicate with your Tekmar networked thermostats, setpoint controls, and snow melting controls.
 It is part of the Tekmar 482 Integration.

-Install this integration together with the add-on:
+Install this integration together with the App:

 https://github.com/WillCodeForCats/tekmar-482